usnistgov/oscal-deep-diff/README.md

 ### Alternative Outputs

-The `outputConfigs` property of the comparison is used to transform the raw output into a more easily digesteable document.
+The `outputConfigs` property of the comparison is used to transform the raw output into a more easily digestible document.

-For example, a comparison of two [OSCAL Catalogs](https://pages.nist.gov/OSCAL/concepts/layer/control/catalog/) is generally pretty unweildly as the number of controls increases.
+For example, a comparison of two [OSCAL Catalogs](https://pages.nist.gov/OSCAL/concepts/layer/control/catalog/) is generally pretty unweildy as the number of controls increases.
 The raw output can be transformed into an Excel document that collects all of the control-level changes.

 ```yaml